Viola Ross Napier: Legislature life

 It was uncommon for women in the early 1900s to become lawyers, and Napier found it difficult to obtain a job.
 She decided to open her own practice.
 She became the first female lawyer to argue in front of both the Georgia Court of Appeals and the Georgia Supreme Court.
-She also became the first woman to win a pardon for a convicted client before the client served any of his sentence.
+She also became the first woman to successfully obtain a pardon for a convicted client before they served any part of their sentence.

-After the approval of the 19th Amendment in 1920, which allowed women to vote, Napier was convinced by the editor of the Macon News to run for General Assembly and hence became one of the first two women to be welcomed into the House of Representatives in Georgia.
+After the approval of the 19th Amendment in 1920, which allowed women to vote, the editor of the Macon News persuaded Napier to run for General Assembly and became one of the first two women elected to the House of Representatives in Georgia.
 During her time in the Georgia General Assembly, she introduced several bills that were sponsored by the League of Women Voters, an organization that encouraged women to use their new power to participate in shaping public policy.
-The bills included compulsory education legislation, child labor legislation, and the legislative recommendations of the Children's Code Commission.
+The bills covered compulsory education, child labor reform, and recommendations from the Children’s Code Commission.
 She secured adoption of laws requiring better fire protection in orphanages, schools and children's hospitals.
 She also sponsored a bill to improve education for the blind, the handicapped, and the underprivileged, and introduced a bill to prevent child labor.

 Napier remained in the House of Representatives for a second term and was defeated when she ran for a third term.

 A collection of her papers are held at the Middle Georgia Archives in the Washington Memorial Library in Macon.